Skip to main content

 International data transfers

-We’re based in the United States and serve clients across several countries — currently the United States, the United Kingdom, Saudi Arabia, the United Arab Emirates, and Ireland.
+We’re based in the United States and serve clients across several countries — currently the United States, the United Kingdom, Ireland, Saudi Arabia, and the United Arab Emirates.
 Information you give us may be stored or processed in the United States or in any region where our processors operate.

 Where we serve clients in the United Kingdom, the European Union, or other jurisdictions whose data-protection rules require it, we rely on standard contractual clauses or equivalent transfer mechanisms with our processors.